sanjeev-kmr/KPMG_ASSIGNMENT_SOLUTIONS/README.md

 Provisioning tool used - ansible

-front end -- css/html  \n
+front end -- css/html
-backend -- AWS RDS (MySql)  \n middle -- flask api to get/post requests in the MySql RDS
+backend -- AWS RDS (MySql)
+middle logic -- flask api to get/post requests in the MySql RDS

 steps-
 1) set up aws credentials on your local from where you will run ansible playbooks